 1807.36

-Each STA performing EDCA access suspends an operation of its EDCAF at the start of each RAW and stores the value of the backoff counter, CW[AC], QSRC[AC] andQLRC[AC] as the first backoff state.
+Each STA performing EDCA access suspends an operation of its EDCAF at the start of each RAW and stores the value of the backoff counter, CW[AC], and QSRC[AC] as the first backoff state.
 At the end of the RAW, the stored first backoff function state is restored and an operation of the EDCAF is resumed.
 If the previously stored first backoff function state is empty, the EDCAF of a STA shall invoke a backoff procedure, even if no additional transmissions are currently queued.

 10.25.3.9 Access during MCCAOPs